marijnh/Eloquent-JavaScript/15_event.md

 Despite its name, `"keydown"` fires not only when the key is physically pushed down.
 When a key is pressed and held, the event fires again every time the key _repeats_.
 Sometimes you have to be careful about this.
-For example if you add a button to the DOM when a key is pressed down, and remove it again when the key is released, you might accidentally add hundreds of buttons when the key is held down longer.
+For example, if you add a button to the DOM when a key is pressed down, and remove it again when the key is released, you might accidentally add hundreds of buttons when the key is held down longer.